 After the elimination diet you can reintroduce other suspect foods one at a time and slowly to see if you react.
 Remove reactive foods for 6 months.
 This will give your immune system a chance to settle down and time for you to heal and seal your gut.

 a.
-Heal and seal your leaky gut by sipping bone broth and taking targeted supplements that repair the gut lining.
-Gut healing supplements include: vitamin A, l-glutamine, colostrum, quercetin, zinc and gamma linoleic acid (GLA).
-Consider taking soil-based RESTORE, a product proven to quickly repair the gut lining.15Protection against Gluten-mediated Tight Junction Injury with a Novel Lignite Extract Supplement; Gildea et al., J Nutr Food Sci 2016, 6:5, DOI: 10.4172/2155-9600.1000547, http://blog.restore4life.com/wp-content/uploads/2018/03/Gildea-JNFS-gluten-0816-2.pdf
+Heal and seal your leaky gut by removing inflammatory factors, sipping bone broth and taking targeted supplements that repair the gut lining.
+Gut healing supplements include: vitamin A, l-glutamine, colostrum, quercetin, zinc, and gamma linoleic acid (GLA).

 b.
-Tend to the balance of your gut bacteria with probiotics (beneficial bacteria), prebiotics (fiber that feed the probiotics), fermented foods, and a variety and abundance of leafy greens.
+Tend to the balance of your gut bacteria with probiotics (beneficial bacteria), prebiotics (fiber that feed the probiotics), fermented foods, and a variety of colorful vegetables.